What do the cast of “Hamilton” and Jim Halpert from “The Office” have in common?

 The 15-year-old, making a strong recovery, tells him in a video chat, “To my nurses and doctors…Thank you.”
 “I don’t know if I can do another [episode of Some Good News] after this,” Krasinski tells her, “because you’re the best news there is.
 You’re like the mic drop of all good news.”

 Episode 2 of Some Good News: the entire cast of Hamilton reuniting by Zoom to serenade a 9-year-old fan whose birthday was supposed to be spent seeing the show in person, before the shelter-in-place closures.
-The stage came to her. #SomeGoodNews
+So the stage came to her. #SomeGoodNews

 Here are more Recharge stories to get you through the week:

 There is sunshine.
 Singer-songwriter Bill Withers grew up with a stutter.
 More than 70 million people stutter, a condition that challenged his speech, his schoolwork, his self-esteem.
 But not his voice.
 Withers found his voice, and a creative way to express it, after the death of his father at age 13.
-Years later, he wrote the soul-stirring ballads “Ain’t No Sunshine,” “Lean on Me,” and “Grandma’s Hands,” with an intimacy, deeply felt emotional range, and pared-down lyricism we can use today.
+Years later, he wrote the soul-stirring ballads “Ain’t No Sunshine,” “Lean on Me,” and “Grandma’s Hands,” with an intimacy, deeply felt emotional range, and pared-down lyricism we can turn to today.
 Withers, who died on Friday at 81, created a sound of sunshine, filtered by clouds, not just for his moment, but for ours.
 My colleague Beth Eisenstaedt wrote the other day that “sunlight is the best disinfectant.”
 Beth was talking about high-quality, fearless journalism right now.
 It’s equally true of high-quality, fearless blues, in this live recording and this one.
 I couldn’t choose between them, so tell me which stirs you more, at recharge@motherjones.com.

 Stronger for it.
 WOC Space is a virtual community of women of color for socializing, supporting, and sharing tips, created by environmental ecologist Tiara Moore on a basic premise: courage can surmount injustice.
 That idea was tested last week, when the group was hacked by bigots shouting racial slurs.
 The twin toxins of racism and misogyny had adapted to Zoom, but WOC Space is designed to prevail.
 After rebooting, Moore vowed to stay strong by password-protecting the chats and growing the email list.
 “That’s what gave me the strength to persist,” Moore tells me.
 “Being the leader of this organization and being attacked in that manner was jarring—it’s the most unbelievable experience I’ve had, and I’m a black female in science: I’ve been through a whole lot!
 But never like that.
 I’ve interacted with more women of color via WOC Space than I had my entire time in a job where I don’t see women of color every day.
 We’re stronger for it.”
 The group’s membership, and resilience, continues to grow.
 (H/t The Root)

 Cooking to cure.
-After 11 years of sharing video recipes from his New London, Connecticut, restaurant kitchen, Jack Chaplin was forced to adapt by the pandemic.
+After 11 years of sharing video recipes from his New London, Connecticut, restaurant, chef Jack Chaplin was forced by the pandemic to adapt.
 He’s more than adapted.
-He’s made meals for homeless neighbors, cooked for families in need, donated kitchen equipment to firefighters, and assembled pizza kits for curbside pickup.
-His channel Daddy Jack’s Cooking With the Blues shares blues history, cooking tips, family milestones, and wisdom without any of the pretense common among certain celebrity chefs, and with all the depth and generosity this moment needs.
+He’s made meals for homeless members of the community, cooked for families in need, donated kitchen equipment to firefighters, and assembled pizza kits for curbside pickup.
+His channel Daddy Jack’s Cooking With the Blues shares blues history, cooking tips, family milestones, and wisdom without any of the pretense common among certain celebrity chefs, and with all the depth, generosity, and solidarity this moment needs.
 “It’s a wonderful thing to see people come together and assist each other,” Chaplin tells me.
 This pandemic “could be a conduit for” stronger communities.
 He’s (finally!) launched a Patreon crowdfunding page for new and loyal followers.
 His best is ahead.
 (NBC Connecticut)

 Near and far.
 Gabi Yetter, an author in the UK, wanted to do more than volunteer at a hospice, which she does, so she created a Facebook group, “The Good in Us,” where 800 members share uplifting posts from South Africa, Cambodia, Hong Kong, Australia, France, the United States, and elsewhere—anything “that’s shining light,” Yetter tells me.
 “We are all connected around the world….I’m looking forward to the day when I can hug my friends and family again.”
 Until then, and after, “The Good in Us” is open to all.